-Pouch-based baby and toddler foods are marketed as a healthy option for parents who are seeking to provide their children with nutritious food.
+Pouch-based baby and toddler foods are marketed as a healthy food option for parents who are seeking to provide their children with nutritious food.
 At first glance, the pouches appear to be sound in terms of their macronutrient (carbohydrate, fat, and protein) content as well as their predominant use of organic and clean label ingredients.
 They can be lifesavers for families during busy times.

 At Sprout, we do see these products having a place in today’s busy family schedules, for example when traveling or on the go – when there is no time or alternative.

-However, these pouches become a problem when they are used beyond occasional consumption when they become staples and replace meals produced using a whole-food, home-cooked approach.
+However, these pouches become a problem when they are used beyond occasional consumption when they become staples and replace healthy meals produced by using a whole-food, home-cooked approach.
 Parents are not to blame, they are persuaded by savvy marketers who take advantage of an underregulated industry (kids food industry).
-They make parents believe that these foods are either equal to or in some instances even better than home-cooked, wholesome meals.
+They make parents believe that these foods are either equal to or in some instances even better than home-cooked, wholesome healthy kid’s meals.
 This is not true and is a disservice to a child’s well-being and future nutritional growth.

 We spoke with our US-board certified dietician to understand this better and she points out that numerous nutritional shortfalls exist in pouch-based snacks:

 On a calorie by calorie comparison, a child would need to consume several pouches to get one meal worth of calories.
 In this case, a child may meet calorie requirements but not overall nutrient requirements.
 Several pouches may end up costing far more than a home-cooked, wholesome meal, or a Sprout healthy kid’s meal.